 Gradual Light Wake Up Sunrise Alarm Clocks work by gradually lighting up the room, which tricks the mind and body into thinking the sun is rising.
 The light shining is an artificial sunrise pretending to be the dawn.
 It is basically an alarm that lights the room first.
 It is a softer alarm than the traditional blaring beeps.

-This type of technology is based on light therapy, it is literally fake sun light which will slowly increase for thirty minutes before the set time to wake up.
+This type of technology is based on light therapy; it is literally artificial sunlight, which will slowly increase for thirty minutes before the set time to wake up.

 Sunrise clocks have been tested and recommended by the National Sleep Foundation, and they have done studies to prove how effective the clocks are.

 Most peoples sleeping patterns are developed by light and dark.
-Light, like the sunshine is the most powerful regulator of our biological clock.
+Light, like the sunshine, is the most potent regulator of our biological clock.
 Our internal clocks regulate when we feel sleepy as well as when it's time to be awake.
-For example during the day, it's time to work.
-As a result, finding the balance of light and darkness exposure is important.
+For example, during the day it's time to work.
+As a result, finding the balance of light and darkness exposure is essential.